This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. See my Affiliate Disclosure.

 I’ve seen Thai women hold

-Is it possible to make vegetarian green papaya salad?
+Is it possible to make this vegetarian?

 Can this salad recipe be made ahead?